Use these simple Visual Memory Activities to help develop the memory skills that your child needs for reading and

-Upgrade to "busy" cards, cards with only small variations between pictures, or cards with abstract designs for older children or kids who need more of a challenge.
+Upgrade to cards with more details or abstract designs for older children or kids who need more of a challenge.

 I usually start with a set of 6-8 pairs and gradually increase the number of pairs used in the game as the child’s visual memory improves.

 Playing with a parent or a sympathetic older child is best, as they can usually "lose" gracefully in order to boost your child's confidence.

 Kim's Game is a well known Boy Scouts game which is used to develop the scout’s ability to notice details and recall what was seen.
 I use simple adaptations of this game as effective visual memory activities.

 You will need a plain tray, a variety of household objects and/or small toys, and a cloth to cover the items.

 Make sure your child knows the names of all the objects you will use in Kim's Game.
 You can adapt the game according to the age and ability of your child by altering the number of objects shown and/or the time given to look at them!

 1) Without your child seeing the items, place a few items on the tray, and cover them up with a cloth.

 2) Remove the cover and let your child take a look at the tray for a few seconds (5-10 seconds depending on the age of the child and the number of items).